 Bluebirds love mealworms.

 Not my choice of snax but I am not a bird.
 We put a feeder on the end of the deck and it holds nothing but mealworms.
-For now they are dried.
-As summer comes on the hubby said he might put live ones in there.
-All I have to say to that is yuck.
-But I guess if it keeps the bluebirds happy….
+We started by putting dried mealworms in the feeder but the whole first year not a single bluebird used the feeder.
+The hubby thought maybe live mealworms All I have to say to that is yuck.
+But I guess if it keeps the bluebirds happy….and those live worms did the trick.
+They starting wriggling out of the feeder and that attracted the birds’ attention so now we see them in the feeder every morning.

 Our yard is always pretty popular with the bluebirds because of the garden.
 They perch on the fence and watch for bugs.
 It’s a good idea if you are looking to attract birds that you don’t use pesticides in your garden.
 They do make excellent pest control!